-Paul Denholm is a member of the Grid Systems Group in the Strategic Energy Analysis Center.
+Paul Denholm is a member of the Grid Systems Group in the Grid Planning and Analysis Center.

 Paul is a leading researcher in grid applications for energy storage and solar energy.
 He pioneered a variety of research methods for understanding the technical, economic, and environmental benefits and impacts of the large scale deployment of renewable electricity generation.
 He has delivered over 100 invited presentations to agencies including the National Science Foundation, the World Bank, and the International Energy Agency.
 He has co-authored over 100 articles related to renewable energy integration.
 While his official title is "Principal Analyst" he is still an engineer at heart and in his free time he likes to build contraptions of dubious functionality like a concentrating solar marshmallow cooker.

 Modeling of electric power systems, including interaction of renewable and conventional

 Analysis of energy storage including thermal energy storage

 Effects of large-scale renewable energy deployment in electric power systems

 The role of grid flexibility in integrating renewable energy including energy storage, demand response and efficient market design

 B.S. in Physics, 1993, James Madison University

 M.S. in Instrumentation Physics, 1995, University of Utah